tahoe-lafs/pycryptopp/README.txt

 create a binary package run "./setup.py bdist_egg".
 There are more features of setup.py -- see the documentation of setuptools [3] for details.

+Note: on Mac OS X, it doesn't work to install Crypto++ into the standard "/usr" PREFIX, e.g. by running "make install" in the cryptopp directory -- you'll get an error message like "/usr/bin/ld: can't locate file for: -lcryptopp" when you try to build pycryptopp.
+However, it does work to run "make install PREFIX=/usr/local".
+This appears to be a strange feature of the Mac OS X version of gcc.

 DOCUMENTATION

 The documentation is in the docstrings.
 From within a Python interpreter use